yrmvgh/yiufcrawl/README.md

     * Easy:
         * reduces the chances of out of depth monsters spawning
         * starts the player with 10 more hp
-        * increases chances of spawning healing potions, magic potions, and wands of healing, hasting, tele, and blink scrolls
         * increases the amount of gold spawned by 33%
         * starts player with a healing potion
         * faster level advancement (exp apt + 2)
         * 1/4 normal score
+        * healing potions heal 100% of health
     * Hard:
         * increases the chances of out of depth monsters spawning
-        * reduces the chances of spawning healing potions, magic potions, and wands of healing, hasting
         * slower level advancement (exp apt - 2)
         * 33% less gold spawned
         * 25% less health
         * 4x normal score
+        * healing potions heal 25% of health, minimum of 20 points
     * This is just the beginning.
 I'm sure with more testing and experience, we can find ways to make these difficulty levels a lot more interesting.

 * Unequipping shields